-- Staff training is identified through the College appraisal system and fed through 9.1 managers to Human Resources (HR).
-Informal and formal training is delivered by members of the Guidance Team and the Head of Student Entitlement to ensure an effective delivery of services. - 9.2 When a training need is identified for a Personal Tutor with their role, a Learning Innovator is assigned to support in liaison with a Quality Manager.
+- Staff training is identified through the College appraisal system and fed through Managers to Human Resources (HR).
+Informal and formal training is delivered by members of the Guidance Team and the Head of Student Entitlement to ensure an effective delivery of services. - When a training need is identified for a Personal Tutor with their role, a Learning Innovator is assigned to support through Quality.

-Monitoring and Evaluation
+10. Monitoring and Evaluation

 - 10.1 The College has successfully retained the Matrix standard which reviews the careers education provision across the College.
-Detail from this informs annual planning and the Self-Assessment Review (SAR) of the Guidance team. - 10.2 The College has successfully gained the Careers Education Information, Advice and Guidance Quality Mark. - 10.3 Analysis is produced and reports compiled on a regular basis from activities such as audits on Ontrack, Student Council Meetings, destination data analysis and College surveys.
+Detail from this informs annual planning and the Self-Assessment Review (SAR) of the Guidance Team. - 10.2 Analysis is produced, and reports compiled, on a regular basis from activities such as audits on Ontrack, Student Council Meetings, destination data analysis and College student surveys.